 - Understand that video, emails, calls, or texts you may receive are not secure in the same way as a private appointment in an exam room.

 - Use a private computer/device (i.e., not an employer’s or third party’s computer/device), secure accounts and a secure internet connection.
 For example, using a personal and encrypted email account is more secure than an unencrypted email account, and your access to the Internet on your home network will generally be more secure than an open guest Wi-Fi connection.

 If you are concerned about using video or audio tools for virtual care, other arrangements can be made.
 However, please note that visiting a health care provider in person comes with a higher risk of coming into contact with COVID-19 and the possibility of spreading the virus.

 By providing your information, you consent to letting us collect, use, or disclose your personal health information through email, video, or audio communications (while following applicable privacy laws) in order to provide you with care.”

 To see if you need COVID-19 testing, use the self-assessment tool provided by Alberta Health Services.

 At this time, tests are reserved for high risk cases only.
 If you are high risk, contact your local Public Health Unit.
 Please refrain from going to the ER unless you have severe symptoms.

 Do not come to the clinic if you have cold symptoms or want to be checked for COVID-19.
-We do not have the appropriate infection control equipment and cannot do testing at our clinic.
-Coming to the clinic will put our most vulnerable patients at risk.
+We do not have the ability to do testing at our clinic.
+Coming to the clinic will put our doctors, staff, and our most vulnerable patients at risk.

-If you have shortness of breath, chest pain or light-headedness call 811.
+If you have shortness of breath, fever, cough, chest pain, loss of taste or smell, or light-headedness call 811.

 Call 911 before going to the ER.
 This allows preparation of infection control precautions before you arrive.